Charles & Colvard, Ltd. (NASDAQ:CTHR) & Brilliant Earth Group (NASDAQ:BRLT) Head-To-Head Analysis

 |3.00

-Charles & Colvard, Ltd. presently has a consensus price target of $3.75, indicating a potential upside of 24.17%.
-Brilliant Earth Group has a consensus price target of $16.71, indicating a potential upside of 37.79%.
+Charles & Colvard, Ltd. currently has a consensus price target of $3.75, suggesting a potential upside of 13.29%.
+Brilliant Earth Group has a consensus price target of $16.71, suggesting a potential upside of 20.25%.
 Given Brilliant Earth Group’s higher possible upside, analysts clearly believe Brilliant Earth Group is more favorable than Charles & Colvard, Ltd..

 |Charles & Colvard, Ltd.